MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-request-quotes.md

 1. Open a purchase quote that is ready to convert, and then choose the **Make Order** action.

 The purchase quote is removed from the database.
-A purchase order is created based on the information in the purchase quote in which you can process the purchase, which can then be converted into a purchase invoice.
+A purchase order is created based on the information in the purchase quote in which you can process the purchase, and then post a purchase invoice.
 In the **Quote No.** field on the purchase invoice or purchase order, you can see the number of the purchase quote that it was made from.

 > [!NOTE]
 > It is not possible to convert a purchase quote to a purchase invoice directly, like it is possible with sales quotes.
 For more details on how to create a purchase invoice, read the [Record Purchases with Purchase Invoices](purchasing-how-record-purchases.md) article.